USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 ## Monte Carlo Basics

-Because Monte Carlo integration is based on randomization, we'll first dicuss some ideas from probability and statistics.
+Because Monte Carlo integration is based on randomization, we'll first discuss some ideas from probability and statistics.

 First we define a random variable.